How to Fix Apex Legends Crashing in Ranked Mode?

 2.1 Verify the Integrity Of Game Files (Steam)

-1. Restart the PC first and then open Steam.
+1. Restart your PC and then open Steam.

 Fix Apex Crashing Error in Ranked Mode by Verifying Integrity of Game Files